 Step Two: In a heat safe bowl (I use a 7 cup pyrex glass dish), mix your oats and liquid together with a bit of flax seed.
 The flax seed is optional but adds omega fatty acids and fiber.

-I choose to use half water and half dairy of any kind (coconut milk, cows milk, almond milk, etc).
+- I choose to use half water and half dairy of any kind (coconut milk, cows milk, almond milk, etc).
 You can use all water or all dairy.
-In my experience all water is incredibly bland and using all dairy/non-dairy as your liquid dosen’t result in oats breaking down into a creamy texture.
+In my experience all water is incredibly bland and using all dairy/non-dairy as your liquid doesn’t result in oats breaking down into a creamy texture.

 Step Three: Put the lid on your instant pot, turn your valve to “sealed” and set your pressure cooker to cook on high pressure for 3 minutes.
 I have found it takes anywhere from 5-10 minutes to come to pressure.

 Step Four: Allow your oatmeal to sit in the Instant Pot for at least 5 minutes before doing a quick release of remaining pressure–see my tips on doing a quick release in my Instant Pot 101.

 I would not release pressure right away, because this may cause your oatmeal to spill out of your pot in pot.